braiddynamics/qbd-portal/docs/01-foundations/05-thermodynamics.md

 2.  **Uniform Curvature Bounds:** Causal Ollivier-Ricci curvature bounded strictly by $|K(u, v)| \le C_1$ [(§5.5.4)](#5.5.4).
 3.  **Statistical Homogeneity:** Exponential decay of geometric correlations [(§5.5.5)](#5.5.5).
 4.  **Manifold-Like Combinatorics:** Exponential suppression of non-contractible cycles [(§5.5.6)](#5.5.6).
-5.  **Dimensionality Scaling:** Ahlfors 4-regularity enforced by Renormalization Group flow [(§5.5.7)](#5.5.7) [**(Cheeger, Colding, & Tian, 1997)**](/monograph/appendices/a-references#A.19).
+5.  **Dimensionality Scaling:** Ahlfors 4-regularity enforced by Renormalization Group flow [(§5.5.7)](#5.5.7).

 ### 5.5.1.1 Commentary: Logic of Geometric Hypotheses {#5.5.1.1}

 :::tip[**Sequential Verification of Regularity Conditions**]

-The argument proceeds through through a systematic verification of five interdependent preconditions, demonstrating that the discrete graph naturally evolves toward a structure compatible with a continuous manifold.
+The argument proceeds through a systematic verification of five interdependent preconditions, demonstrating that the discrete graph naturally evolves toward a structure compatible with a smooth manifold.

 1.  **The Metric Basis (Strict Locality):** The argument enforces that no direct edges span a distance greater than 2 in the undirected metric.
 The **Path Uniqueness** constraint makes non-local links topologically impossible, ensuring the graph's connectivity remains short-range and amenable to local curvature approximations.
 2.  **The Kinematic Stability (Bounded Degree):** The argument proves that the mean degree $\langle k \rangle$ converges to a finite fixed point $\langle k \rangle^* = O(1)$.
 This prevents the formation of "hubs" (infinite degree nodes) which would violate the local Euclidean structure of a manifold.
 3.  **The Smoothness (Uniform Curvature):** The argument establishes bounds on the **Causal Ollivier-Ricci Curvature**.
 With the diameter of local neighborhoods strictly bounded by the axioms, the transport distance for curvature calculation is capped, yielding a uniform bound $|K| \leq 2$.
 4.  **The Homogeneity (Correlation Decay):** The synthesis of locality and stability proves that the covariance of geometric observables decays exponentially.
-This **Self-Averaging** property allows the discrete graph to approximate a continuous field at continuous scales.
+This **Self-Averaging** property allows the discrete graph to approximate a continuous field at macroscopic scales.
 5.  **The Dimensionality (Ahlfors 4-Regularity):** The argument culminates in the derivation of the Hausdorff dimension.
 It argues that $d=4$ is the unique fixed point in the Renormalization Group flow where the boundary-scaling creation ($r^{d-1}$) precisely balances the bulk-scaling deletion ($r^d$).
 :::